 Overview:

 One pathway example is an articulation with the General Assessment Certificate (GAC), which is owned by American College Testing Program (ACT).
 GAC has Centers around the world; each has the appropriate accreditation in all jurisdictions in which the programs are offered.
-The GAC strongly promotes its partner institutions to their thousands of students at no cost to the members.
+The GAC strongly promotes its partner institutions to their thousands of students at no cost to the members

-Develop additional articulations with institutions of higher education in various countries as opportunities arise.
+Develop additional articulations with institutions of higher education in various countries as opportunities arise

 Intended Outcomes: